grinnell-cs/csc151-images/_eboards/eboard13-1.md

 * Fewer problems: Six primary procedures, two "go from color to image" procedures, and one freestyle.
 * Less math.
-(There is a circle problem; ask me if you have trouble understanding the circle formula.)
+(There is a circle problem; ask one of us if you have trouble understanding the circle formula.)

 Notes from conditionals lab